 We learn our history if it’s not taught in school,

 and Darien is a problem, because of the fact that the school system in America has excluded us.
 You know, I think he might get a little blip about 1619. slaves were brought to America.
 And that’s all Yeah, may pick it up again.
 Dr. Martin Luther King, you know, making mentioned George Washington Carver, you know, but what about Sojourner Truth?
 You know, what are you know, what about other And so, what we’ve done, what this educational system has done, has excluded white people from history and made us an append it, you know, an afterthought.
-And so therefore, we’re not seeing very much as being contributors to this society.
-And this culture is built on our on our fans backs.
+And so, therefore, we’re not seeing very much as being contributors to this society.
+And this culture is built on our fan’s backs.

 And you have young people in your congregation,